top of page

 CREATIVE TEAM BIOS

 AMY SCURRIA is a multi-award-winning composer whose work continues to be performed worldwide, including on the Perlman Stage at Carnegie Hall and by the Philadelphia Orchestra at the Kimmel Center.
-Last fall, Scurria's music was included at the Swedish opening of Parliament with guest speaker, Bishop Marianne Edgar Budde.
+Scurria's music was included at the Swedish opening of Parliament featuring guest speaker, Bishop Marianne Edgar Budde.
 Late-diagnosed as autistic, Scurria began composing at age 8, with music serving as her primary language for exploring emotion and experience.
 Her creative process blends improvisation, movement, and a vivid internal ear, techniques shaped by her unique neurodivergent perspective.
-In 1998, she became the youngest composer published by Theodore Presser Company, and later founded her own publishing company, Adamo Press.
-They studied at the Shepherd School of Music at Rice University (B.M.), Peabody Conservatory at Johns Hopkins (M.M.), Duke University (PhD), La Schola Cantorum (now EAMA), and the Aspen Music Festival.
+In 1998, she became the youngest composer published by Theodore Presser Company, and later founded her own publishing house, Adamo Press.
+She studied at the Shepherd School of Music at Rice University (B.M.), Peabody Conservatory at Johns Hopkins (M.M.), Duke University (PhD), La Schola Cantorum (now EAMA), and the Aspen Music Festival.
 Scurria's music has been supported by such grants as the Thomas D. Dee, II Endowment Grant, the NC Arts Council, Evan Frankel Fellowship, Aleane Webb Dissertation Research Award, and the Duke University Summer Research Fellowship.
-Scurria has held fellowships with the World Projects Festival at Carnegie Hall (2 years), University of Utah, Red River Lyric Opera Festival, Collective Euphonia, and Shepherd College.
-A strong advocate for the autistic community, Scurria has been featured on podcasts and in articles.
-Scurria continues to conduct presentations wherever possible to raise awareness about the truth of the autistic community, to fight against the misinformation and myths about us, and to present autism through the lens of any other existence: one filled with joy, complexity, humanity, and diversity, dispelling the myths that we are a community to be cured or extinguished.
+Scurria has held residencies with the NYC Wind Band Festival at Carnegie Hall (2 years), University of Utah, Red River Lyric Opera Festival, Collective Euphonia, and Shepherd College.
+A strong advocate for the autistic community, Scurria has been featured on podcasts and in articles and continues to conduct presentations wherever possible to raise awareness about the truth of the autistic community, to fight against the misinformation and myths about us, and to present autism through the lens of any other existence: one filled with joy, complexity, humanity, and diversity, dispelling the myths that we are a community to be cured or extinguished.
+Scurria’s music does not recount trauma, but asserts survival as a source of power, and art.
+Her latest opera, ALICE, created with her partner and librettist Zane Corriher, was composed almost entirely without piano, direct from mind to page.
+A strong advocate for the autistic community, Scurria has been featured on podcasts and in articles and continues to conduct presentations wherever possible to raise awareness about the truth of the autistic community, to fight against the misinformation and myths about us, and to present autism through the lens of any other existence: one filled with joy, complexity, humanity, and diversity, dispelling the myths that we are a community to be cured or extinguished.
+She was recently commissioned to write a choral work, Inside, based on her lived experience as an autistic artist.

 ZANE CORRIHER is an author of short stories, novels, opera libretti, a seasoned public speaker, a leadership development and diversity, equity and inclusion consultant, among many other hats that he wears.
 He made his worldwide debut as librettist for ALICE (music by Amy Scurria).
 Zane began his early career attending Union Presbyterian Seminary in Richmond, VA where he earned two master’s degrees (Master’s Thesis: How Historical-Critical, Narrative-Critical, and Linguistic Analysis of Relevant Old and New Testament Texts Reveals Unfounded Positions of Exclusion and Judgement against the LGBTQ+ community).
 Zane also enjoyed the honor of serving as Professor of Ancient Greek for the graduate students at the seminary.
 A passionate and engaging writer, public speaker, teacher, and mentor, Zane transitioned to the corporate world where he enjoys a fascinating career with Mondelez International as a global leader and creator of leadership training.
 His job has enabled travel throughout North and South America, Europe, and Asia.
 Zane’s global work has inspired many aspects of the ALICE libretto.
 Zane has won numerous awards for his international training programs and is a highly sought-after consultant and coach for entrepreneurs, leaders, leadership teams, and organizations around the world.
 Of his many honors, there are none as great as serving as husband to the composer, Amy Scurria, and father to their beloved child.